-Gate valves open when a gate is lifted from the path of the flow and close when the gate returns to its position.
-The distinct feature of a gate valve is the straight-through unobstructed passage way, which induces minimal pressure loss over the valve.
-The unobstructed bore of a gate valve also allows for passage of a pig in cleaning pipe procedures, unlike butterfly valves.
-Gate valves are available in many options including various sizes, materials, temperature and pressure ratings, and gate and bonnet designs.
+A gate valve controls the media's flow by lifting the gate (open) and lowering the gate (closed).
+A gate valve's distinct feature is the straight-through unobstructed passageway, which induces minimal pressure loss over the valve.
+The unobstructed bore of a gate valve also allows for a pig's passage in cleaning pipe procedures, unlike butterfly valves.
+Gate valves are available in many options, including various sizes, materials, temperature and pressure ratings, and gate and bonnet designs.

-Figure 2: Gate Valve Components
+Figure 2: Gate valve components

-Main components of a gate valve are: body, seat, gate, stem, bonnet and actuator (Figure 2).
-The main operation mechanism is very simple.
-When the handwheel is turned, it rotates the stem, which is translated into the vertical movement of a gate via threads.
-They are considered multi-turn valves as it takes more than one 360° turn to fully open/close the valve.
-When the gate is lifted from the path of the flow, the valve opens and when it returns to its closed position, it seals the bore resulting in a full closure of the valve.
+A gate valve's main components are body, seat, gate, stem, bonnet, and actuator (Figure 2).
+The primary operation mechanism is straightforward.
+Turning the handwheel rotates the stem, which moves the gate up or down via the threads.
+They require more than one 360° turn to fully open/close the valve.
+Lifting the gate from the path of the flow, the valve opens.
+Lowering the gate to its closed position seals the bore resulting in a full closure of the valve.

 Screw-in bonnets are the simplest in construction.
 They are common in small size valves and provide a durable leak-proof seal.
 Figure 1 shows a gate valve with a screw-in bonnet on the left.

-Figure 3: Union Bonnet Gate Valve
+Figure 3: Union bonnet gate valve

 The gate comes in a variety of designs and technologies to produce effective sealing for differing applications.

-Figure 4: Wedge gate valve vs. parallel gate valve
+Figure 4: Wedge gate valve vs parallel gate valve

-Figure 5: Slab Gate Valve
+Figure 5: Slab gate valve

 Figure 6: Expanding gate functioning

-Figure 7: Mechanism of rising stem gate valves vs. non-rising stem gate valves
+Figure 7: Mechanism of rising stem gate valves vs non-rising stem gate valves